What Allergy Sufferers Need to Know

 The claims made by furnace filter manufacturers are true: A high-efficiency filter can provide some relief from allergies.
-By trapping smaller airborne particles, these filters make the air in your home cleaner and less irritating to allergy sufferers.
+By trapping smaller airborne particles, these filters make the air in your home cleaner and less irritating to allergy sufferers, and you don’t even need a specialty allergy furnace filter.
 But before you install a high-efficiency filter, there are a few things worth knowing:

 - High-efficiency means higher cost.
 If you’re currently spending $20 per year on cheapie filters, prepare for sticker shock.
 You can easily spend $100 per year on high-efficiency filters.

 - What the numbers mean.
 Furnace filters are labeled with a numerical efficiency rating.
 A higher number indicates higher ‘efficiency.’
 That simply means the filter traps smaller particles.
 When it comes to furnace filters, ‘efficiency’ does not mean energy savings.

 - The numbers are tricky.
 MERV is the most common rating system.
 But some filters carry ‘MPR’ or ‘FPR’ ratings.
 A MERV 13 is roughly equivalent to an FPR 10 filter.
 Luckily, there are several charts online to help you convert the numbers.
 Just search for ‘MERV vs MPR vs FPR.’

 - Higher isn’t always better.
 If no one in your home suffers from allergies, there’s no reason to go higher than MERV 7.
 For allergies, MERV 11 is your best choice because higherrated filters cost more but don’t provide much extra relief.

 - Don’t trust the life-span claims.
 Filters carry claims like ‘lasts up to 90 days.’
 But the life span of a filter depends on how clean the air is in your home and how much your heating/cooling system runs.
 No manufacturer can possibly know that.